 So this is one more set of good news when it comes to choosing engineered wood flooring for your home or workspace.
 Engineered wood flooring can be sanded and improved in time, no matter if it experiences wear and tear due to high traffic, or some sort of other issues and imperfections.
 Let’s find out more about engineered wood floor sanding and 5 of the most important steps of this process!

-- Preparation – Every real wood floor requires a good preparation before sanding.
-The preparation steps requires you to make sure to room is cleared out of furniture pieces, heavy objects, decorations, and anything else that may restrict the free movement of the sanding machine on the surface of the floor, or anything else that may get damaged along the way.
-Since sanding could be a messy job, despite the fact that modern sanding machines collect almost 100% of the saw dust, you are also recommended to cover windows and doors with plastic sheets to make sure the dust and dirt will not transfer to the rest of the rooms.
+Every real wood floor requires good preparation before sanding.
+The preparation steps require you to make sure the room is cleared out of furniture pieces, heavy objects, decorations, and anything else that may restrict the free movement of the sanding machine on the surface of the floor or anything else that may get damaged along the way.
+Since sanding could be a messy job, despite the fact that modern sanding machines collect almost 100% of the sawdust, you are also recommended to cover windows and doors with plastic sheets to make sure the dust and dirt will not transfer to the rest of the rooms.
 Next, the floor should be thoroughly cleaned and prepared for the sanding process.

-- The Grit – Sandpaper with different grit should be used during the process of sanding of engineered wood floor in order to achieve the smoothest surface possible and get rid of the majority or all imperfections.
+Sandpaper with different grit should be used during the process of sanding of engineered wood floor in order to achieve the smoothest surface possible and get rid of the majority of all imperfections.
 Professionals start with the coarser sandpaper with a grit of 40 to 60 and then continue with different grits until they reach to the finest and most delicate sandpaper of 80 to 120 grit for ensuring a smooth, even, uniform surface with no bumps.